 Charges range from a first degree misdemeanor (for distributing fewer than 20 grams) to a first degree felony (for distributing more than 10,000 pounds).
 A first degree felony can lead to life in prison.
 The mandatory minimum penalties include 15 years in prison and $200,000 in fines.

-Florida courts take marijuana charges very seriously.
+West Palm Beach courts take marijuana charges very seriously.
 You do not want to become entangled with drug charges without a competent attorney on your side.
 For over 25 years, attorney Brian Gabriel of Palm Beach County has sought justice for the criminally accused.
 Specializing in criminal defense litigation, he is highly esteemed throughout Florida.
 For a free consultation, call 561-622-5575.